dyaseer/dyaseer.github.io/index.md

     failed (like mine was), it would 'catch' the error.
 Instead of abruptly ending the program, it would take a different route in the code so that the code can keep running.
-Unfortunately, I was told to remove this from my code as we hadn't necessarily learned that in class but it was nice to be discover a concept on my own and apply it to what I needed to complete in class.
+Unfortunately, I was told to remove this from my code as we hadn't necessarily learned that in class but it was nice to discover a concept on my own and apply it to what I needed to complete in class.